Waking the Deities

 Waking the Spiritual Master and the Deities

-While ringing a small bell with the left hand, approach your spiritual master’s picture, gently touch his feet with the fingertips of your right hand, and request him to rise from bed by chanting:
+While ringing a small bell with your left hand, approach your spiritual master’s picture, gently touch his lotus feet with the fingertips of your right hand, and request him to rise from bed with the fol- lowing mantra:

 O all-merciful spiritual master, please rise from bed.

-Next approach the bed of Lord Nityananda touch His lotus feet, and request Him to rise:
+Approach Lord Nityananda’s bed, gently touch His lotus feet, and request Him to rise:

 O Nityananda, Lord of Jahnava, please arise and give up Your divine sleep.
 At the marketplace of the holy name You distribute the divine name, asking only for one’s faith as payment.

-Then approach the bed of Lord Caitanya touch His lotus feet, and request Him to rise:
+Approach Lord Caitanya’s bed, gently touch His lotus feet, and request Him to rise:

 O Lord Gauranga, please rise from sleep and bless the three worlds with Your auspicious glance.

-Next approach the bed of Lord Jagannatha, Lord Balarama, and Srimati Subhadra, touch Their lotus feet, first Jagannatha, then Balarama and then Srimati Subhadra, and chant:
+Next approach the bed of Lord Jagannatha, Lord Balarama, and Srimati Subhadra, gently touch Their lotus feet, and request Them to rise:

 O Lord Jagannatha and Lord Baladeva, please give up your sleep and arise.
-O Srimati Subhadra, dear mother of the universe, please arise and bestow good fortune upon us.
+O Srimati Subhadra, O bestower of good fortune, O mother of the universe, please arise.

-Then approach Radha’s and Krsna’s bed, touch Their lotus feet, first Krsna, and then Radharani, and chant:
+Then approach Radha’s and Krishna’s bed, gently touch Their lotus feet, and request Them to rise:

 O master of the universes, O bliss of Gokula, the cowherds, and the cows, O You who gladden the hearts of Yasoda and Nanda, please rise from bed with Sri Radhika, for morning has come.

-At this time replace any crowns, turbans, or chadars, or veils that are part of the deities’ night dress.
+Replace any crowns, turbans, or chadars, or veils that are part of the deities’ nightdress.